 And now, the answer to the million-dollar question that you, yourself, may be asking.
-YES!
+Yes!
 Cats are indeed ticklish.

-Where Are A Cats Tickle Spots?
+Where Are Cats Ticklish?

 The sensation of tickling in a cat, otherwise known as knismesis, is felt by a cat along his chin, cheeks, belly, and paws.

 There may be other areas too where a cat may feel ticklish, such as the back of his legs or the base of his tail.

 Be aware though there are areas that may seem to be a tickle spot, but really aren’t.

 Areas, such as the back of the tail base, may elicit reactions from a cat that may seem like he is getting tickled when, in fact, as part of a simple neural mechanism it may just be a simple involuntary muscle spasm or nerve reflex.

 It may also be a reaction to a skin infection, similar to how a cat would react if there were an insect or flea in his fur.

 Just like humans, some cats do enjoy a bit of tickling and some don’t.
 Cats really exhibit different kinds of behavior.

 Those behavioral differences may be because of the cat’s individual personality or because of his breed.